 In July, 2012, I attended the Southern Skies Star Party at Lake Titicaca in Bolivia.
 I was 12,000 feet above sea level in the Andes Mountains, and the night sky was impressive.
-The Milky Way was straight up, arching from one end of the sky to the other.
-Scorpius was overhead, and farther down the Milky Way was the Southern Cross.
+The Milky Way was high up, arching from one end of the sky to the other.
+Scorpius was overhead, and on down the Milky Way was the Southern Cross.
 Alpha Centauri and Beta Centauri pointed to the Cross.
 Alpha Centauri is the closest star.
 (Actually, its small companion Proxima Centauri is).
 The system is 4.4 light-years or 25 trillion miles away.
 Alpha Centauri is the 3rd brightest star and thought to be sun-like.
 Its proper name is Rigel Kent, meaning foot of the centaur.
 Beta Centauri is called Hadar.
 The Jewel Box is nearby, and I observed its gemlike stars through the telescope.
 It is an open cluster.
 I again saw the Coalsack, although it did not appear as dark as it did in Australia.
 I looked at Omega Centauri, the best globular cluster!
 It is a fuzzy ball of millions of stars, named like a star although not a star at all.

 I was 16 degrees below the equator, so the south pole star was 16 degrees above the horizon.
 The southern stars revolve around Sigma Octantis like the northern stars revolve around Polaris.
 Sigma Octantis is dim at magnitude 5.4.
 The Southern Cross points to it, and I may or may not have seen it through my binoculars.
-The Cross is between the centaur's legs and was once part of Centaurus.
+Crux is between the centaur's legs and was once part of Centaurus.

 In the old days, I never thought of Sagittarius as a teapot.
 Now, it is plain!
 The Summer Triangle was behind me.
 Everything was turned around.
 Orion is the constellation people cite as being inverted.